checkmarx-ltd/cx-flow/docs/Frequently-Asked-Questions.md

 ## <a name="globalwebhooks">Q: If using global WebHooks, can specific projects be excluded from scanning?</a>
 Yes, this can be performed with overrides & [Config As Code](https://github.com/checkmarx-ltd/cx-flow/wiki/Config-As-Code)

+## <a name="applicationxml">Q: Why cxflow spring boot fails to start application if application.xml is present in source code in GitLab pipeline ?</a>
+Plesae pass command line parameter --spring.config.name=myproject in .gitlab-ci.yml file